NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Abstract

 \section{Abstract}

-Online texts with toxic contents are a clear threat to the users on social media in particular and society in general.
-Although many platforms have adopted various measures (e.g., machine learning based hate-speech detection systems) to diminish their effect, toxic content writers have also attempted to evade such measures by using cleverly modified toxic words, so-called {\em human-written text perturbations}.
-Therefore, to help build AI-based detection to recognize those perturbations, prior methods have developed sophisticated techniques to generate diverse adversarial samples.
-However, we note that \ul{these algorithms-generated perturbations do not necessarily capture all the traits of human-written perturbations.} Therefore, in this paper, we introduce a benchmark test set of human-written perturbations, named as {\name}, created from real perturbations written by human users on various social platforms, for helping develop better toxic speech detection models.
-Meanwhile, to check if our perturbation can be normalized to its clean version, we applied spell corrector algorithms on this dataset.
-Finally, we test this data on state-of-the-art language models, such as BERT and RoBERTa, and black box APIs, such as Perspective API, to demonstrate the adversarial attack with real human-written perturbations is still effective.
+Online texts with toxic content are a clear threat to the users on social media in particular and society in general.
+Although many platforms have adopted various measures (e.g., machine learning-based hate-speech detection systems) to diminish their effect, toxic content writers have also attempted to evade such measures by using cleverly modified toxic words, so-called {\em human-written text perturbations}.
+Therefore, to help build automatic detection tools to recognize those perturbations, prior methods have developed sophisticated techniques to generate diverse adversarial samples.
+However, we note that \ul{these ``algorithm"-generated perturbations do not necessarily capture all the traits of ``human"-written perturbations.} Therefore, in this paper, we introduce a {novel, high-quality dataset of human-written perturbations}, named as {\name}, that was created from real-life perturbations that are both written and verified by human-in-the-loop.
+We show that perturbations in {\name} have different characteristics than prior algorithm-generated toxic datasets show and thus can be particularly useful to help develop better toxic speech detection solutions.
+We also provide basic benchmark on the potential utilities of {\name} in perturbation normalization and understanding tasks.